grnet/synnefo/docs/cyclades-api-guide.rst

-304 (No servers since date) Can be returned if ``changes-since`` is given 400 (Bad Request)           Invalid or malformed ``changes-since`` parameter 401 (Unauthorized)          Missing or expired user token 403 (Unauthorized)          User is not allowed to perform this operation 500 (Internal Server Error) The request cannot be completed because of an internal error 503 (Service Unavailable)   The server is not currently available
+304 (No servers since date) Can be returned if ``changes-since`` is given 400 (Bad Request)           Invalid or malformed ``changes-since`` parameter 401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             User is not allowed to perform this operation 500 (Internal Server Error) The request cannot be completed because of an internal error 503 (Service Unavailable)   The server is not currently available
 =========================== =====================